29 Special Souvenirs from Canada in 2026 (from a Canadian)

 Where to find a (good) Canada toque

-• You’ll see them at every souvenir store, guaranteed
+- You’ll see them at every souvenir store, guaranteed

-• If I was going to buy a really nice Canada toque for someone, I’d buy it from Roots or Muskoka Bear Wear, which are my favourite Canadian-owned stores for comfy winter clothes, such as hats and mitts
+- If I was going to buy a really nice Canada toque for someone, I’d buy it from Roots or Muskoka Bear Wear, which are my favourite Canadian-owned stores for comfy winter clothes, such as hats and mitts

-• My husband bought us this set of matching Canada toques and mitts for Christmas one year.
+- My husband bought us this set of matching Canada toques and mitts for Christmas one year.

+Ketchup chips are very popular in Canada, but rarely found outside of Canada.
+Canada’s the only country in the world where ketchup chips are a staple.
 It is not known exactly how they were invented, but its believed that they became ‘a thing’ in the 1970s and sold exclusively to Canadians.

-Ketchup chips are almost a staple at our parties and gatherings.
+Ketchup chips are almost included at parties and gatherings in Canada.
 They have a very savoury taste, and pair great with a backyard BBQ or just a snack.
 I’ve known both adults and kids to like them.
+So if you’re looking for a unique, lightweight gift from Canada to bring, consider grabbing a bag of this red-powdered snack.

 Where to find ketchup chips: